Momna-bit/read/README.md

 ORDER BY cd.CheckDate;

--- STEP 8: Recompute day-of-week call rates using only 2025-2026 data -- Built on top of the full Task 4 FullHistory rebuild WITH BaselineCount AS (
+-- STEP 8 (corrected): Day-of-week rates using Task 1's exact call definition, 2025-2026 only WITH BaselineCount AS (
     SELECT COUNT(*) AS BaselineCount
     FROM iSigma_Customer_Master